Editorial Standards

 Form 15115 works alongside your renewal, it does not replace it.
 Your actual renewal is Form 8554, filed at Pay.gov.
 For the current cycle, if your SSN ends in 4, 5, or 6, the renewal window runs from October 1, 2025 through January 31, 2026, and the fee is $140, non refundable.
 Plan for up to 90 days of processing.

 If you are new to this, here is the quick map.
-You keep your PTIN active each year, you complete 72 CE hours per three year cycle with at least 16 per year and 2 ethics per year, you renew with Form 8554 during your window, and if something is missing, the IRS may send Form 15115 so you can fix the gap online.
+You keep your PTIN active each year, you complete 72 CE hours per three year cycle with at least 16 per year and 2 ethics per year, you renew with Form 8554 during your window, and if something is missing, the IRS may send Form 15115 so you can fix the gap by fax or mail to the destination printed at the top of Letter 5499.

 Key Takeaways

-- Form 15115 is a “Request for Missing Information” related to your EA enrollment or renewal, you respond online through your IRS account with e signature.
+- Form 15115 is a “Request for Missing Information” related to your EA enrollment or renewal; you respond by fax or mail to the fax number or address printed at the top of the accompanying Letter 5499.

 - For the current renewal window, Oct 1, 2025 to Jan 31, 2026 applies to SSNs ending in 4, 5, or 6, fee is $140, allow up to 90 days.